kevincobain2000/re/README.md

 **Supports:** Any README.md on local or from Github and Github Enterprise URLs.

-**Supports:** Multi line commands.
+**Supports:** Multi-line commands.
 And colorful UI based on previous execution status.

 ## Install